Choosing a financial adviser

 - the adviser's qualifications, experience and employment

-- what product areas the adviser can provide advice about (check
+- the types of products the adviser can provide advice on

-- whether the adviser is a member of any professional bodies or
+- if the adviser is a member of a relevant professional body or

 - whether the adviser has been the subject of disciplinary action

 - the name and number of the Australian financial services (AFS)

 licence holder who employs or authorises the financial adviser